SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 > - Most examples are structured for easy exploration using simple, self-contained ABAP classes (i.e. only 1 class pool including local classes instead of multiple global classes) as follows:
 >    - Global class:
 >      - Includes the `if_oo_adt_classrun` interface to run the class with F9 in ADT.
 >      - Serves as a *vehicle* for demonstrating the design pattern.
-Only the declarations and implementations in the CCIMP include are relevant for the for conceptual considerations.
+Only the declarations and implementations in the CCIMP include are relevant for the conceptual considerations.
 >    - CCIMP include (Local Types tab in ADT):
 >      - Contains various local classes (some also include interfaces) to demonstrate design patterns, allowing quick copying and pasting without creating multiple global classes.
->      - In some examples, note the use of the `DEFERRED` addition to class definitions, and not using the `PUBLIC` addition in all class definitions as they are local classes.

 Expand the following sections for further descriptions and example code.
 To try the examples, create a demo class named `zcl_demo_abap` and paste the code into it (*Global Class* and *Local Types* tabs in ADT).
 After activation, choose *F9* in ADT to execute the class.
 The examples are set up to display output in the console.